Search | Directories | Reference Tools

 Now, let's summarize how you might employ universal design principles to make specific classroom activities accessible to all students.
 Consider the following activities:

-(Encourage discussion and sharing of examples.)
+[Encourage discussion and sharing of examples.]

 Universal Design vs. Accommodations

 Does employing universal design principles in instruction eliminate the need for specific accommodations for students with disabilities?
 In a word, no. There will always be the need for some specific accommodations, such as sign language interpreters for students who are deaf.
-However, using universal design principles in course planning will assure greater access to the content for most students and minimize the need for specific accommodations.
+However, using universal design principles in course planning will ensure greater access to the content for most students and minimize the need for specific accommodations.
 For example, designing web resources in accessible format as they are developed means that no redevelopment is necessary if a student who is blind enrolls in the class.
 Planning ahead can be less time-consuming in the long run.

 Preserving Educational Standards

 An instructor can preserve academic instructional integrity when employing universal design principles or when providing instructional accommodations for students with disabilities.
 Course content and evaluation standards are the purview of the instructor.
 Disability-related accommodations should not substantially alter instructional content or performance standards.
-To assure that the same content is presented to every student in the class, it is helpful to distinguish the academic content from the instructional methods used to deliver the information.
+To ensure that the same content is presented to every student in the class, it is helpful to distinguish the academic content from the instructional methods used to deliver the information.

 When instructional objectives and academic content are separated from the method of instructional delivery, it is easier for the instructor to think about how to provide the information in a variety of modalities, which may benefit the entire class.
 The goal is to modify the methods and procedures for a student with a disability while preserving the educational content and standards of the course.